-To be coordinated with an HSA in 2013, a high-deductible health plan cannot have out-of-pocket limits which exceed $6,250 for an individual plan or $12,500 for a family plan.
+To be coordinated with an HSA in 2016, a high-deductible health plan cannot have out-of-pocket limits which exceed $6,550 for a self-only plan or $13,100 for a family plan.
 The high-deductible health plan provides you with protection from catastrophic medical costs, and the HSA provides you with a source of funds to pay some or all of the cost not covered by the health plan.

 Control and flexibility

 An HSA enables you to take control of your health care decisions.
 And since you are the owner of your HSA, it doesn't matter what your job status is or whether your employer makes contributions to your plan.
 Your HSA will always follow you.